-Northern Ireland Opera Reveals Full Cast And Creative Team For FOLLIES
+Northern Ireland Opera Reveals Full Cast and Creative Team For FOLLIES

 Northern Ireland Opera has announced the complete cast and creative team for its historic revival of Follies, running September 13-20, 2025, at the Grand Opera House in Belfast.

-Directed by Artistic Director Cameron Menzies with musical direction by Greg Arrowsmith, the production marks the first-ever staging of the Stephen Sondheim–James Goldman musical in Northern Ireland.
-Tickets, priced from £17.50 to £60, are available at goh.co.uk or by calling 028 9024 1919.
+Directed by Artistic Director Cameron Menzies with musical direction by Greg Arrowsmith, the production marks the first-ever staging of the Stephen Sondheim-James Goldman musical in Northern Ireland.
+Tickets, priced from £17.50 to £60, are available online or by calling 028 9024 1919.

 The previously announced company features acclaimed British soprano Lesley Garrett, music theatre veteran Jacqueline Dankworth MBE as Carlotta Campion, West End stars Anna-Jane Casey and Annette McLaughlin, Belfast's Mark Dugdale, and Alasdair Harvey.
 Allison Harding plays Hattie Walker, delivering the showstopping number "Broadway Baby."